This article has links to products and services we love, which we may make commission from.

 You won’t want to miss Pier Pumpkin Lights on Navy Pier (600 E Grand Ave), a fantastic display of Halloween spirit in the fall in Chicago.

-You’ll get to experience pumpkin-themed pop-ups, pier-specific deals and sales, and general Halloween-themed festivities throughout the month.
+Throughout the month, you’ll experience pumpkin-themed pop-ups, pier-specific deals and sales, and general Halloween-themed festivities.

 Check out their website closer to October for more details!